Trinkle23897/Fast-Poisson-Image-Editing/README.md

 For different backend usage, please check out the related documentation under [docs/backend](/docs/backend).

+## Benchmark Result

+Coming soon!
+We are the fastest.

 ## Algorithm detail

 The general idea is to keep most of gradient in source image, while matching the boundary of source image and target image pixels.